Elk: Taking and Giving Back

 Elk are still roaming freely in Cherokee country, according to the Tahlequah Daily Press, though they recently dwindled down to the level they were at when reintroduced to the J.T.
 Nickel Family Nature and Wildlife Preserve, which lies on Cherokee lands, 10 years ago.

-Meanwhile, watch hunters rescue a stranded elk in this 2008 video from the Rocky Mountain Elk Foundation, a conservation and hunting group.
+Meanwhile, watch hunters rescue a stranded elk in this dramatic 2008 video from the Rocky Mountain Elk Foundation, a conservation and hunting group.